SuperOfficeDocs/superoffice-docs/user-guide/en/company/change-rank-of-contacts.md

 2. Select the required contact.
 3. Right-click and choose **Shift Up/Shift Down** until the contact is in the desired position.

-The changes you make here define the default ranking, which means that they will not be reset the next time you click on the column heading.
+The changes you make here define the default ranking.
+They will not be reset the next time you click on the column heading.

 ## Related topics